 2. Declutter the space

 While you don’t have to dive head over heels into stark minimalism, removing items that you no longer need will help instantly declutter the space.
-“Start with decluttering your clothing, shoes and accessories — it's helpful to gather all items from one particular category together and assess what it is you wear and what you don't,” says Laura Saltman, professional organizer at Living.
+“Start with decluttering your clothing, shoes and accessories — it's helpful to gather all items from one particular category together and assess what it is you wear and what you don't,” says Lauren Saltman, professional organizer at Living.
 Simplified.
 This is def the time to donate items that don't fit or that you no longer enjoy wearing.
 Any items that are worn out, you can then dispose of.